mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > The attainment of observation is suchness of the entire universe.

 Doing zazen is exactly suchness, the vastness of the entire whole world.
 [It’s] not suchness of your tiny human world; what you do in zazen is exactly manifesting the vastness of the entire whole world.
 You don’t know.
 There is no observation, and no bodies.
-But, zazen is clear – just like sleep, exactly.
+But, zazen is clear – exactly like sleep.
 If you sleep, you cannot perceive sleep, so no object.
 If there is no object, no subject.
 So *who* sleeps?
 You don’t know.
 But you sleep, clearly.
 So second moon, third moon is there.
 But practically, all you have to do is, lift your broom.
 And then, you have to say, “You sweep with which moon?”

 Just sweep.